JetBrains/Qodana/topics/ui-overview.md

 This includes several elements:

-1. The sunburst diagram provides a graphical overview for the problems and allows you to drill down into the cause of the issue.
+1. The sunburst diagram provides a graphical overview of the problems and allows you to drill down into the cause of the issue.

 2. The filter lets you filter the report data.